PRATIKSHIRBHATE/test_repo/README.md

 # Basic Python Tutorial

-## Instrcutions to use this repository
+## Instructions to use this repository

 - Clone the repository to your local system
 - Install Python via Anaconda Distribution